ChrisAkridge/Cix/docs/Intrinsics and Function Pointers.md

 ```

 Function pointers do not support the following operations:
-* Pointer arithmetic: As functions are not considered to be actual values in memory, pointer arithmetic on function pointers is meaningless.
+* Pointer arithmetic: As functions are not considered to have constant sizes, pointer arithmetic on function pointers is meaningless.
 * Casts: Function pointers cannot be cast to other function pointer types, nor can they be cast to any primitive or user-defined type.

 One exception to not being able to cast function pointers is, as with every other type, the ability to cast a pointer to and from `void*`.
-For instance, the cast `(@funcptr<int, long, ulong>*)(void*)f` is a legal if erroneous cast.
+For instance, the cast `(@funcptr<int, long, ulong>*)(void*)f` is a legal if erroneous cast..

-### Modifications to Cix to Support Function Pointers
-#### AST Generation

-As a function pointer is a special kind of type, it can appear anywhere where a type is valid.
-Thus, a general parser for types must be written, which can then be used for every stage of AST generation.
-This parser will check to see if the type is the intrinsic `@funcptr` type, and if it is, it will parse in types using itself recursively for the return type and all argument types.
-The `DataType` class will be amended to support function pointers, perhaps through a derived type.

 ### Code Generation